 Not for your extended community.

 It offers something to look forward to during all of the work and stress of the wedding.
 It provides a supportive container to focus on your connection—just that intention alone is beneficial to your marriage.
 This way you start your life journey together as spouses who are prioritizing the marriage bond.
+The wedding day marks the beginning of this new chapter, with the honeymoon serving as a special transition into married life.

 You are the stories you tell yourselves.